Skip to Content

 Rolling Peanut Butter Cookie dough in chopped peanuts.

-Place each ball into an ungreased mini muffin pan.
-I used a 24 cup mini non-stick muffin pan, and it worked beautifully for this recipe.
+Place each ball into a un-greased mini-muffin pan.
+I used a 24-cup mini non-stick muffin pan, and it worked beautifully for this recipe.

 Rolled Peanut Butter Cookie Dough placed in the cups of a mini muffin pan.